-Kelis, Sam Smith (the singer one, not the excellent value UK pub chain), Paul Epworth (Adele), John Paul Jones (Led Zeppelin), Sophie Ellis Bextor, The Cure, Paloma Faith, Jamie Cullum, Baaba Maal, Roni Size, Jarvis Cocker, Billy Bragg, Charlotte Church, Eliza Doolittle, Eric Idle, Redlight, Jim Bob (Carter USM) and more, quite a few of whom I have also arranged music for.
+Kelis, Sam Smith (the singer one, not the excellent value UK pub chain), Paul Epworth (Adele), John Paul Jones (Led Zeppelin), Sophie Ellis Bextor, The Cure, Paloma Faith, Jamie Cullum, Baaba Maal, Roni Size, Jarvis Cocker, Kojey Radical, Bugge Wesseltoft, Angelique Kidjo, Mulatu Astatke, Last Skeptik, Billy Bragg, Charlotte Church, Azekel, Eliza Doolittle, Eric Idle, Redlight, Jim Bob (Carter USM) and more, quite a few of whom I have also arranged music for.

 I have played in pits for touring and West End shows, though that's not really my thing, and toured for a year with a musical about Elvis.
 I was young, and needed the money.
 And I learned a lot about Elvis.

-If you're interested, I use Monette, Eclipse and Selmer trumpets and a Yamaha flugel horn.
+If you're interested, I mainly use a Monette trumpet because I am well fancy/good at eBay.
 I also have lots of associated bits and bobs like a herald trumpet and pocket trumpet and cornet which are mainly used in theatre and comedy work as no-one would take me seriously in the music world otherwise.
 OK, it's likely they don't anyway, but still.

 Trumpet with electronics

 These days I do a lot of work with electronics augmenting my sound.
-This side of things can be heard all over the 2016 Hackney Colliery Band album Sharpener which I co-produced.
+This side of things can be heard all over the 2016 Hackney Colliery Band album Sharpener which I co-produced, as well as our 2017 live album, and all of our live shows.
 Check out an example here: